xitu/gold-miner/article/2020/how-to-build-redux.md

 ```

 Nice!
 Our `store` is passed in once at the top, and `connect` picks it up and does all the work.
 Declarative for the win!
-Here's our app again cleaned up with `Provider` and `connect`:
+[Here is our app](https://jsfiddle.net/justindeal/srnf5n20/10/) again cleaned up with `Provider` and `connect`.

 ## Middleware